 If you think you’ll be eating your goji berries within the week, you can store them in an uncovered bowl on your counter, out of direct sunlight for a day or two, or you can keep them in an airtight container in your fridge for up to a week.

 If you’re refrigerating, place a piece of paper towel between layers of goji berries to keep them dry and prevent them from squishing and sticking to each other.
-It’s really important that they are kept in a sealed container or Ziploc bag, because exposure to fridge air will make them expire quicker.
+It’s really important that they are kept in a sealed container or Ziploc bag because exposure to fridge air will make them expire quickly.

 How to Use Goji Berries

 Goji berries can be used in many ways!
 One of the most traditional ways to enjoy them is to simply place a small handful in a cup with boiling water and make tea out of them.